Dreaker75/re-emerald/FUTURE_PLANS.md

  - Make Fly usable from the PokeNav map and allow flying to every location, not just towns
  - Make Teleport work like the old Fly
  - Updated Battle Frontier prizes and BP economy
- - Bag expansion: Make it possible to store at least 1 of each item in the bag, and up to 999 of each item in a single slot
  - Update Battle Tent rewards
  - Add a counter for buying PokeBlocks in the Lillycove Department Store, like Platinum
  - Automatically put items picked up by Pick Up in the bag, and make it possible to pick up items even while the Pokemon is already holding an item